 - Greasy Spoon: Owns one called Dex's Diner.

-- Multi Armed Multi Tasking: He uses his extra arms for cooking purposes.
+- Multi Armed Multi Tasking: During the Fall of the Republic era, he uses his extra arms for cooking purposes.

 - Nice Guy: He was a very friendly individual, and it's not hard to see why he and Obi-Wan got along so well.